containers/podman/docs/source/markdown/options/userns.container.md

 **auto**[:_OPTIONS,..._]: automatically create a unique user namespace.

-The `--userns=auto` flag requires that the user name __containers__ be specified in the /etc/subuid and /etc/subgid files, with an unused range of subordinate user IDs that Podman containers are allowed to allocate.
+* `rootful mode`: The `--userns=auto` flag requires that the user name __containers__ be specified in the /etc/subuid and /etc/subgid files, with an unused range of subordinate user IDs that Podman containers are allowed to allocate.

+  	   Example: `containers:2147483647:2147483648`.

+* `rootless mode`: The users range from the /etc/subuid and /etc/subgid files will be used.
+Note running a single container without using --userns=auto will use the entire range of UIDs and not allow further subdividing.
 See subuid(5).

-Example: `containers:2147483647:2147483648`.

 Podman allocates unique ranges of UIDs and GIDs from the `containers` subordinate user IDs.
 The size of the ranges is based on the number of UIDs required in the image.
 The number of UIDs and GIDs can be overridden with the `size` option.